 Servus has changed its Community Investment program to better align with the noble purpose.
 We look for partnerships that bring people together, support communities and save people money, especially our members!
-Community Investment partnerships that help shape member financial fitness fall into these three areas:
+Community Investment partnerships that help shape member financial fitness fall into these areas:

 - Community Access – Servus partners with local non-profit organizations to offer free or reduced admission fees for people to enjoy community and cultural activities or attractions.

 - Financial Literacy – Servus staff are dedicated to helping people improve their financial fitness through financial literacy.